 1. Determine Whether the Employees’ Collective Action Constitutes a Strike

-First, it is necessary to determine whether the employees’ collective action constitutes a strike—as opposed to a walkout, picketing, or other activity.
-While these are all closely related (and it will not always immediately be clear how employees’ collective action should be classified), a strike requires a very specific type of response.
+First, it is necessary to determine whether the employees’ collective action constitutes a strike instead of a walkout, picketing, or other activity.
+While these are all closely related (and it will not always immediately be clear how employees’ collective action should be classified), a strike requires a particular type of response.

 2. Determine Whether the Strike is Lawful